snehasurna1875/100-days-of-code/README.md

 Day 81 : 19th October 2020
 ------------------------------------
-I completed the Google Cloud lab in which I deployed a function without connection
+I completed the Google Cloud lab in which I deployed a function without connection and completed another lab in which I learn how to publish and consume messages with a pull subscriber